tdwg/dwc/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>The current state of a specimen with respect to the collection identified in dwc:collectionCode or dwc:collectionID.</td>
+			<td>The current state of a dwc:MaterialEntity with respect to a collection.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>